open/close all folders

 - Baton Pass was a move that allowed to pass boosts to another Pokémon in your team.
 With Generation VII's advent, two very good recipents came around in the form of Necrozma and Magearna.
 Necrozma's ability to tank hits and Magearna's typing and stats were the straw that broke the camel's neck.
 There wasn't too much counterplay to deal with them, considering that Baton Pass teams would often have a Dugtrio to deal with the recipent's threats.
 Even after the restriction that came around Gen VI to ban passing Speed with other stats, no matter if the Baton Passer would pass either Speed or other stats, after the chain, it was more than enough to deal with the opposition with little support.
 It was no less abusive in Ubers, thanks to the Z-move Extreme Evoboost (exclusive to Eevee) which doubles every stat, allowing Espeon's Stored Power and Krookodile's Power Trip to become instant unstoppable nukes.
 The chaos that this ensured was too much to ignore, therefore, the move itself eventually got banned in Generation VII, ultimately becoming the first thing in Gen VII banished to Anything Goes.

 - Marshadow.
-An utter monster from the onset, it packs arguably the best offensive STAB in the game (hitting seven types super-effectively and able to score neutral on literally anything else), a very high 125 Speed, having Technician as its ability to boost the power of Shadow Sneak and Hidden Power, a fantastic coverage thanks to the aforementioned Hidden Power boost and deceptively high bulk of 90/80/80.
+An utter monster from the onset, it packs arguably the best offensive STAB in the game (hitting seven types super-effectively and able to score neutral on literally anything else, something that was unheard of in STAB combos), a very high 125 Speed, having Technician as its ability to boost the power of Shadow Sneak and Hidden Power, a fantastic coverage thanks to the aforementioned Hidden Power boost and deceptively high bulk of 90/80/80.
 What really put it into this territory though is its Signature Move Spectral Thief, a powerful STAB move that steals all stat boosts.
 Using this, setting up against and revenge killing Marshadow becomes nigh-on impossible, since any attempt to do so would result in Marshadow using Spectral Thief to steal such set-up bar from Normal-type, rendering the time spent worthless and making it even more impossible to kill.
 What's more, any Pokémon that could wall it would be instantly KO'ed by its extremely powerful Z-Move.
 People were begging for it to be banished to Ubers the moment it was revealed, and, sure enough, it was sent there a mere two days after it was officially released.
+As for Doubles OU, Marshadow didn't get banned from its first suspect test since Spectral Thief isn't considered too problematic here.
+As time goes on, it becomes apparent that the unresisted coverage part is a huge issue, leading to a second suspect test where Marshadow gets banned.